dahlia-lib/spec/SPECIFICATION.md

 -->
 <img alt="Standard formatting: Styles" src="assets/styles.png" style="width: 75%">

-> [!note]
+> [!important]
-> The second image omits reset codes for brevity.
-To achieve the same output,
+> The second image omits reset codes for brevity (the output would actually have
-> the input would have to be
+> the styles stacked).
+To achieve the same output, the input would have to be:
 > ```
 > &hhide&R &iinverse&R &jdim&R &kblink&R
 > &lbold&R &mstrikethrough&R &nunderline&R &oitalic